magpie514/VaultCityRaiders/readme.md

 I basically took elements from every RPG I enjoyed and put them in a blender, the challenge being managing to balance it in a way that's enjoyable for enthusiasts of the genre.

-Main influences for this project are Might and Magic 2, Phantasy Star 4, SaGa 1-3 (AKA Final Fantasy Legends), Final Fantasy 7, the Etrian series, and many others.
+Main influences for this project are Might and Magic 2, Phantasy Star 4, SaGa 1-3 (AKA Final Fantasy Legends), Final Fantasy 7, the Etrian series, Metal Max, and many others.

 The final result will be set in a futuristic cyberpunk-lite urban fantasy with a dash of eldritch thrown in, something like Shadowrun but with more robots and old ones.